 I was dead on with some of my busts over the past three years.
 My top busts for 2019 were Antonio Brown and Todd Gurley.
 I had some misses as well, but Brown and Gurley were two players I didn’t want to select in the top three rounds.

 - James Conner, RB, Steelers.
-ADP: 3.06.
+ADP: 2.11.

 The Steelers weren’t pleased with James Conner last year, and they even said so this spring.
 They didn’t find a clear-cut replacement for him, but between Benny Snell and Anthony “Not Booger” McFarland Jr., one of them could take over for Conner at some point in 2020.
 If Conner’s own team doesn’t like him very much, why have him on your fantasy team?

 - Cooper Kupp, WR, Rams.
-ADP: 3.07.
+ADP: 3.10.

 - Adam Thielen, WR, Vikings.
-ADP: 3.02.
+ADP: 3.06.

 - Chris Godwin, WR, Buccaneers.
-ADP: 2.06.
+ADP: 2.11.

 Everyone expects Chris Godwin’s stats to increase with Tom Brady, but I don’t see why that would be the case.
 Godwin was just paired with a quarterback who threw for more than 5,000 yards and 30 touchdowns.
 Brady, who won’t have to throw himself out of a hole like Jameis Winston often did, will be playing with more leads, which will lend the Buccaneers into utilizing a more conservative game plan.
 Also, Rob Gronkowski is now on the team, and he’ll command some end-zone looks.